Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 read Dave's own liner notes about each track, since those are just as enjoying as all the great music.

-Patti LaBelle, "Hooked on your love" - Fantastic Aleems, "Welcome to the Disco" - Air Power,
+of life" - Patti LaBelle, "Hooked on your love" - Fantastic Aleems,

-"Two hot for love" - THP Orchestra, "Let me be your fantasy" - Penthouse Orchestra, "Don't
+"Let me be your fantasy" - Penthouse Orchestra, "Don't let this rainbow pass me by" -

-let this rainbow pass me by" - Cloud One and others.
+Cloud One and others.
 A double CD with hours of great Disco music.

 In May 2002 it was finally time for Disco Spectrum 3.
 Another double CD jam-packed with great classics.

-This new CD is a little jazzier than the previous ones, but still great.
+This CD is a little jazzier than the previous ones, but still great.
 It's including tracks like BT Express'

 "Does it feel good to you" [sampled by Phats & Small some years ago], the track "Somewhere beyond"

-by Hi Voltage [Began Cekic bootlegging Quartz and Dan Hartman], Delegation's
+by Hi Voltage [Began Cekic bootlegging Quartz and Dan Hartman],

-"Heartache No.9", "Goin' up in smoke" - Eddie Kendricks, "Step by step" - KOXO,
+Delegation's "Heartache No.9", "Goin' up in smoke" - Eddie Kendricks,

-"Can't shake your love" by Syreeta, Denise La Salle's "I'm so hot" and others...
+"Step by step" - KOXO, "Can't shake your love" by Syreeta, Denise La Salle's

 In the Jumpin' records [Jumpin' 1 & Jumpin' 2] you'll also find lots of hard to find Disco classics - great